Criticism of fast food: Fast food and diet

 Contrary evidence has been documented that questions the correlation of a fast food diet and obesity.
-A 2014 People Magazine article recounts the experience of John Cisna, a science teacher at Colo-NESCO High School, who ate a fast food diet for 90 days.
+A 2014 People Magazine article recounts the experience, with a sample size of one, of John Cisna, a science teacher at Colo-NESCO High School, who ate a fast food diet for 90 days.
 At the end of 90 days he had lost 37 pounds and his cholesterol level went from 249 to 170.
 Cisna kept to a strict 2,000 calorie limit a day and walked 45 minutes a day.
 Harley Pasternak, a celebrity trainer and nutrition expert, supports Cisna's experiment by saying, "While I don't think it's a great idea to eat too much fast food...
 I do think he is right.
 Fast food, while far from healthy, doesn't make people gain weight.
 Eating too much fast food too often is what can make you gain weight—the same way eating too much of anything can pack on the pounds."
 A cross-sectional study in China shows that the relationship between BMI and times per week fast food consumption was not significant.

 Jared Fogle's drastic weight loss on a Subway diet, which is considered a fast food chain, is another case that poses a fair debate against the idea that the culprit of obesity is fast food.
 Fogle dropped 235 pounds by consuming Subway sandwiches for lunch and dinner daily.
 With no cheese or mayonnaise, the calories of both sandwiches totaled less than 1,000 calories in a day.

 Fast food labels without the calorie amount increase the risks of obesity.
 In the article of M. Mclnerney et al. is examined the impact of fast food labeling on college students' weight loss.
 In the study the students required to label the calories of fast foods in the items' lists.
 The results showed positive effects on the significance of weight loss among college students.
 Thus, fast food restaurants need to post the caloric content of their products to inform the consumers about their food choices in order to prevent obesity.